 Making Math Meaningful curriculum

 Most parents decide that their teens need to learn Algebra and Geometry, possibly Trigonometry and Pre-Calculus.
-Those same teens will challenge their parents to tell them when they will ever use this stuff.
+In fact, most states require at least algebra and geometry.
+However, teens will challenge their parents to tell them when they will ever use this stuff.
 They are hard-pressed to give a satisfactory answer.
 I encourage you to choose your curriculum carefully.
-My favorites are:
+My favorite books, websites, and curriculum are:

 Borenson’s Hands-on Equations (appropriate for middle school)